fisser001/fogbank-scripts/docs/5_node_setup.rst

 An example of what you might see is shown below.
 Any commands typed in the little grey window will be executed on all the nodes.
 You can run a command on an individual node by clicking on the node’s terminal window.

-Another way would be to write a script to run the commands for you.
-The paramiko library in python allows you to ssh into a node and perform the commands.
+An alternative would be to use the scripts provided in this repository.

 Start up components on the master node
 --------------------------------------